openstack-archive/fuel-plugin-influxdb-grafana/doc/source/user.rst

 The meaning associated with a service health state is the following:

-- **Down**: One or several primary functions of a service cluster are failed.
+- **Down**: One or several primary functions of a service cluster has failed.
 For example, all API endpoints of a service cluster like Nova or Cinder are failed.
 - **Critical**: One or several primary functions of a